 Business travelers and tourists love citizenM North Station due to its central location and stylish vibes.
 The Dutch hotel brand aims to offer urban luxury that’s affordable for everyone.
 And their Boston location, on top of North Station, is no exception.
 CitizenM is a great place to stay if you’re looking for a lively atmosphere with plenty of sightseeing nearby.
 With modern decor and big windows offering incredible urban views, it’s an excellent choice for downtown lodging.

-The Whitney Hotel Boston offers all the amenities travelers could hope for during their stay in downtown.
+The Whitney Hotel Boston offers all the amenities travelers could hope for on their vacation.
 Chow down at the tasty Mediterranean restaurant, sweat out lobster rolls at the fitness center, and unwind at the on-site bar & lounge.
 The hotel is close to many of the city’s most famous spots, including Beacon Hill, King’s Chapel, and the Boston Tea Party Ship & Museum.

 For elegant lodgings in a historically significant building, check into The Langham, Boston.
 Originally the Federal Reserve Bank building, it’s been converted into a stunning luxury hotel with 18th-century European-style decor.
 The entire property exudes charm, with an antique-inspired style that will delight travelers traveling to Boston for the history.
 Despite the vintage feel, the hotel features plenty of modern amenities, with a heated pool, tech-friendly rooms, and a spa.
 Another added benefit is the free cab service that’ll shuttle guests to local attractions.

 ✓ Top-rated neighborhood to stay in Boston for family-friendly fun

 Over the past few decades, the Seaport District has undergone an incredible transformation.
 Once a series of grimy fishing docks and abandoned parking lots, the South Boston Waterfront is now one of the city’s top hangout spots.